yumouwei/camvid_unet_semantic_segmentation/README.md

-# Semantic Segmentation using U-Net and variants for the Cambridge-driving Labeled Video Database (CamVid)
+# Multi-class semantic segmentation of CamVid dataset using U-Net